-Mod U Boat Standards (see also Rule 21)
+MOD U BOAT STANDARDS (see also Rule 21)

-1) Any design of boat including bottom, deck, cockpit openings and seating arrangements shall be permissible so far as boat meets minimum length.
+Any design of boat including bottom, deck, cockpit openings and seating arrangements shall be permissible so far as boat meets minimum length.

-Mod U Motor Standards (see also Rule 23-A)
+MOD U MOTOR STANDARDS (see also Rule 23-A)

-- 1) Modifications: open. - 2) Altered motors must be originally outboard. - 3) Exhaust stacks not contained in the driveshaft housing will not be permitted. - 4) Engines must be equipped with starter; and cowlings must be in place to maintain product identity.

-5) Altered classes with displacement limits must also be limited to naturally aspirated engines.
+- 1) Modifications: open. - 2) Altered motors must be originally outboard. - 3) Exhaust stacks not contained in the driveshaft housing will not be permitted. - 4) Engines must be equipped with starter; and cowlings must be in place to maintain product identity. - 5) Altered classes with displacement limits must also be limited to naturally aspirated engines.

-6. NATIONAL LIMITED CLASSES -

-FORMULA TRI-HULL, FORMULA 1
+5. NATIONAL LIMITED CLASSES - FORMULA TRI-HULL, FORMULA 1

-- A. For all Technical Standards, contact John Schubert 281-238-0060 - B. All APBA General Racing and Safety Rules must be complied with.
+- 1) For all Technical Standards, contact John Schubert 281-238-0060 - 2) All APBA General Racing and Safety Rules must be complied with.
 Kill switches, foot throttles and driver's seats are mandatory.
 Motor kill switches (tether, on/off or push button) must be accessible and clearly marked on the left side of the boat.
 Rollover or gravity kill switches are also required in case the boat is overturned.

-7. SPORTSMAN CLASSES
+6. DIVISIONAL CLASSES

-A. SPORTSMAN CLASS MINI GT TECHNICAL STANDARDS
+SPORTSMAN CLASS MINI GT TECHNICAL STANDARDS

-1) Boat: Minimum Length 10'0"

-Minimum Weight 600 lbs.

-- a) Boats must be of tunnel or V-bottom design; no Hydros. - b) Boat must be minimum beam of 48" (width). - c) Drivers must remain in a sitting position at all times, in a seat securely fastened to the hull, and use a foot throttle and steering wheel. - d) Junction of seat and seat back may not be more than 36" rearward of midships.
+- 1. Boat: Minimum Length 10' Minimum Weight 600 lbs. - 2.
+Boats must be of tunnel or V-bottom design; no Hydros. - a) Boat must be minimum beam of 48" (width). - b) Drivers must remain in a sitting position at all times, in a seat securely fastened to the hull, and use a foot throttle and steering wheel. - c) Junction of seat and seat back may not be more than 36" rearward of midships.

-2) Engine:
+3.Engine:

-- a) Any advertised 25 horsepower engine is permitted. - b) Engines must remain stock (as manufactured) with the following exceptions: - RPM limiters and oil injection may be removed. - · Electric starter may be added. - · Solid or pinned motor mounts are allowed. - Engines must be bolted securely to the transom with a minimum of two bolts. - Power trim, manual trim or spoilers, adjustable while underway, are not permitted. - An ignition interrupt switch attached to the driver via tether is required.
+- a) Any advertised 25 horsepower engine is permitted. - b) Engines must remain stock (as manufactured) with the following exceptions: - RPM limiters and oil injection may be removed. - Electric starter may be added. - Solid or pinned motor mounts are allowed. - Engines must be bolted securely to the transom with a minimum of two bolts. - Power trim, manual trim or spoilers, adjustable while underway, are not permitted. - An ignition interrupt switch attached to the driver via tether is required.

-3) Propellers:
+4. Propellers: